nuzillard/KnapsackSearch/README.md

 creates `copied_quercetin2D.sdf`, a copy of `quercetin2D.sdf`.

-This test can skipped and is only there to ensure that the following ones will have a chance to succeed.
+This test can be skipped and is only there to ensure that the following ones will have a chance to succeed.

 ### addnmrsdb.py